mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-linking.md

 The output of this algorithm, `challenge` will be used as the challenge for the [FIDO registration flow](https://webauthn.guide/#registration)

-### 1.6.2 Registering the credential
+### 3.6.2 Registering the credential

-Once the PISP has derived the challenge, the PISP will generate a new credential on the device, digitally signing the challenge, and provide the some new information about the credential on the Consent resource:
+Once the PISP has derived the challenge, the PISP will generate a new credential on the device, digitally signing the challenge, and provide additional information about the credential on the Consent resource:

 1. The `PublicKeyCredential` object - which contains the key's Id, and an [AuthenticatorAttestationResponse](https://w3c.github.io/webauthn/#iface-authenticatorattestationresponse) which contains the public key